Thread Rating:

 Those who stand against him in every way, say NO to every proposal he makes yet can offer

-no real significant ways to improve our bankrupting and our broken health care system, they
+no real significant ways to improve our bankrupting and our broken health care system

 are life-negaters.